Who is Rockys Solar?

 Is Rockys Solar certified?

-All of our electricians are fully qualified or serving apprenticeships under the supervision of fully qualified electricians.
+All of our electricians are fully qualified A Grade Electricians or serving apprenticeships under the supervision of fully qualified electricians.
 Rockys Solar is a Clean Energy Council Approved Solar Retailer and currently employs four Clean Energy Council accredited installers.
-Rockys Solar are also Telsa Powerwall Certified Installers and Selectronic Accredited Integrators.
+When the program begins in February 2023, Rockys Solar will be Approved Sellers under the NETCC (New Energy Tech Consumer Code).
+Rockys Solar are also Telsa Powerwall Certified Installers.

 What solar incentives and rebates available?